EGFR Inhibition Using High Dose Administration of Erlotinib Weekly for Recurrent Malignant Gliomas With EGFR Variant III Mutation

 Clinical efficacy of pulsatile dosing with the EGFR Tyrosine Kinase Inhibitor erlotinib in patient with EGFRvIII mutant, recurrent malignant gliomas will be explored by determination of radiographic response and 6 month progression-free survival (6mPFS rate).

 - Cmax and AUC blood concentration levels of Erlotinib [ Time Frame: up to 3 years ] [ Designated as safety issue: No ]Pharmacokinetics will be measured, including intratumoral concentration of erlotinib and active metabolites.
 Blood samples will be drawn at indicated timepoints in order to assess the Cmax blood concentration levels of Erlotinib for subjects on treatment.

 - Immunohistochemistry Score (4 point scale, 0 to 3) [ Time Frame: Up to 3 years ] [ Designated as safety issue: No ]Evaluation of the in vivo biological activity of protocol therapy will be explored by a within patient comparison of EGFR activation (measured by pEGFR), PI3K/AKT/mTOR/S6K signaling (measured by pS6K and pAKT and related molecules), RAS/RAF/MEK/ERK signaling (measured by pERK and related molecules) and cell proliferation (measured by Ki-67 immunostaining to estimate the proliferation index as the % of tumor cells staining per high power field) in pre-treatment archived tissue versus the tissue acquired during treatment for patients in cohort B. Slides analyzed by immunohistochemistry will be scored for staining on a 4 point scale (0-3)

-||December 2013 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||December 2014 (Final data collection date for primary outcome measure)|

 Experimental: No cytoreductive surgery planned